 Help with client payments

-For assistance integrating WooCommerce Vendors with Stripe Connect, contact Silicon Dales today.
+For assistance integrating WooCommerce Vendors with Stripe Connect, or for help toggling your Stripe settings for WooCommerce, contact Silicon Dales today.